jpcorreap/clevelandart-mobile-app/README.md

 ## TODO

-For storing user movements, I thought in using Hive as a local DB.
+For storing user actions, I thought in using Hive as a local DB.
 Every single time the user clicks a search term or clicks an artwork, a new entry in the table will be added.